 - Wearing finger guards over fingers with sores

-- Avoiding trauma or vibration to the hand (such as with vibrating tools)
+- Avoiding trauma or vibrations to the hand (such as with vibrating tools)

-- Taking blood pressure medications during the winter months to help reduce constriction of the blood vessels
+- Taking blood pressure medicines during the winter months to help reduce constriction of the blood vessels

 What are the complications of Raynaud’s phenomenon?

 In rare cases, sores on finger pads may occur.
 These sores may progress to gangrene.
 In rare cases, gangrene may lead to finger amputation.

 For most people living with Raynaud’s, it is more of an inconvenience than a serious problem.
 Avoiding triggers, primarily cold, can reduce the spasms that lead to symptoms.
 If there is an underlying cause, such as scleroderma or lupus, it may be more difficult to manage attacks.
 If you have secondary Raynaud’s, work with your healthcare provider to manage your underlying condition.
 This may decrease attacks of Raynaud’s.

 When should I call my health care provider?